 Sam is a Clinical Psychologist who completed her undergraduate and post-graduate studies here at Murdoch University.
 She has worked with young people in the alcohol and other drug sector, children and adults with a range of presenting problems in private practice, before finding her way back to the tertiary setting as a student counsellor at UNSW Sydney in 2013.
 She has spent much of her adult life submerged in the university environment either working or studying and understands the many unique challenges faced by students.

 Sam also provides Mental Health First Aid training to both staff and students at the university.

 Trisha was the first Administration Officer to work in the new Broome Mental Health Unit (Mabu Liyan) which she thoroughly enjoyed for 5 years and was later seconded to Kimberley Mental Health and Drug Service in Broome.
-Working closely to Indigenous Clients and Staff has brought her deeper sense of understanding.
+Working closely with Indigenous Clients and Staff has brought her a more profound sense of understanding.

-She has a passion with working alongside diverse cultures and empowering people to believe in themselves, their passion and find their purpose.
-Her wealth of understanding of the challenges and rewards of living and working in rural and remote areas have reinforced her passion in her work and the people she supports.
+She has a passion for working alongside diverse cultures and empowering people to believe in themselves, their love and find their purpose.
+Her wealth of understanding of the challenges and rewards of living and working in rural and remote areas has reinforced her passion for her work and the people she supports.

 Trisha enjoys, meditation, fishing, movies and heading down to the beach to enjoy the sun and surf!!

 “Passion is energy.
 Feel the power that comes from focusing on what excites you”.

 “The most beautiful moments in life are moments when you are expressing your joy, not when you are seeking it”.